Heart & Stroke Foundation 2025 Guidelines

 Shared decision-making: Encourages advanced care plans and portable orders for life-sustaining treatment (POLSTs).

-Rationale: This chapter helps professionals navigate complex ethical decisions with clarity, reducing moral distress and promoting fair care for every patient.
+Rationale: This chapter helps professionals navigate complex ethical decisions with clarity.
+It reduces moral distress and promotes fair care for every patient.

 🏥 2.
 Systems of Care